-On BAFTA View, there is a “Spider-Man: No Way Home” page for members’ consideration with a description of the film; however, Variety understands that the film itself was never made available to view.
+On BAFTA View, there is a “Spider-Man: No Way Home” page for members’ consideration with a description of the film; however, Variety understands that the film itself was never made available to members to view.
 When members click on the page, they can access only a trailer for the movie rather than the entire film.

 “Spider-Man: No Way Home” has proven to be one of the most popular films since “Avengers: Endgame,” breaking multiple records before its release and quickly setting a pandemic record for pre-sales.